shreyashinilay/Inventory_Management/README.md

 5. **Search and Query**:
    - **Intelligent Search**: The system includes search functionality allowing users to search for equipment and software using various parameters like ID, serial number, failure records, and location.
+   - **Compliance with Query Parsing and Chatbot Repository**: The system works in compliance with a query parsing module and chatbot repository, enabling it to understand and respond to complex user queries through natural language, making it easier for users to interact with the system intuitively.

 6. **AI Integration (Future Enhancement)**:
    - **AI-Powered Queries**: In later stages, the system will integrate AI to understand and parse user queries, providing relevant results based on natural language input.